lfex/ljson/README.md

 ## About

+ljson provides a very thin wrapper around the `encode/1`, `encode/2` functions of the jsx library when running in OTP versions 26 and below; it provides a similar wrapper for `encode/1`, `encode/3` when running in OTP 27 and above.

+In both cases, binary is returned.
+Since Erlang 27's `json` returns an iolist, this does add a step for Erlang 27+ and breaks a bit of that compatibility in the interest of preserving more backwards compatibility for projects that have used jsx.

-Until all supported Erlang versions have `json` and support a backwards-compatible feature set, this library will be around.
+How long will this library be around?
+Until there's a better library easily usable from LFE projects, or until all supported Erlang versions have `json` and provide a backwards-compatible feature set, this library will be around.

 ## Usage